Important: Please Read

-Tuesday, June 8 – Friday, June 11: Open only to active patients of record assigned to a student and in current treatment.
+Faculty will be seeing only active patients of record, assigned to a student and in current treatment.

-Monday, June 14 – Friday, July 9: Students will be seeing all patients on a first-come first-served basis.
+Monday, September 27 – Friday, October 1: Students will be seeing all patients.
+Patients are seen on a first-come, first-served basis.

 After hours and weekends